ruoxuanxiong/staggered_rollout_design/README.md

 # Optimal experimental design for staggered rollouts

-This repository contains the code to reproduce the results presented in "optimal experimental design for staggered rollouts"
+This repository contains the code to reproduce the results presented in [optimal experimental design for staggered rollouts](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3483934)

 ### Eamples to use the code are available at [`code`](code)